Created on

 To configure an aggregate IPsec tunnel interface:

-Both tunnels are pointing toward the same remote gateway, if it is desired to add both the tunnels to aggregate interface, it will be necessary to remove all the references to the IPSEC tunnels and to enable ‘set aggregate-member’ in the IPsec phase1 setting in CLI, by default it is disabled.
+Both tunnels are pointing toward the same remote gateway.
+If it is desired to add both the tunnels to the aggregate interface, it will be necessary to remove all the references to the IPSEC tunnels and to enable the ‘set aggregate-member’ in the IPsec phase1 setting in CLI, by default it is disabled.
 Once enabled, it will be available to add.

-Once both IPsec tunnels are available, it is possible to add it to the Aggregate interface as shown below.
+Once both IPsec tunnels are available, it is possible to add them to the Aggregate interface as shown below.

 Once both IPsec tunnels are added to the aggregate interface, they will be referenced under the aggregate interface as shown below.